ahmedeldamity/My-Azure-Notes/README.md

 *If you deploy VMs across three fault domains, and one fault domain experiences a hardware issue, the VMs in the other two fault domains will continue to run without disruption.*

+**In Summary:**

+*Fault Domains Protect against hardware failures by distributing VMs across different physical servers or racks.*

+______________________

+☁️ `About Update Domain`

+**What Is The Update Domain Defination:**

+*is a group of resources that can be updated or patched at the same time.
+Azure uses update domains to roll out updates or patches to your VMs in a way that ensures high availability.*

+**What Is The Update Domain Purpose:**

+*The idea is to update or patch VMs one update domain at a time to ensure that not all instances are updated simultaneously, which helps in maintaining availability during updates.*

+**Example:**

+*If you have a deployment spread across five update domains and an update is applied to one domain at a time, the VMs in the other domains remain operational during the update process.
+This way, even during updates, some of your VMs are always running and serving traffic.*

+**In Summary:**

+*Update Domains Protect against downtime during updates or patches by rolling out updates to VMs one group at a time.*